-June 20 has only ever seen one game played, but it provided a memorable goal for the underdogs and the other tied an NHL postseason record shared by only a few teams.
-There were also two National Hockey League Entry Drafts on this date, with the same team picking first in both of them.
+June 20 has only ever seen two games played, but one of them provided a memorable goal for the underdogs and the other tied an NHL postseason record shared by only a few teams.
+There were also two NHL Entry Drafts on this date, with the same team picking first in both of them.
 So let’s begin our daily trip back in time to relive all the best moments this date has given us through the years.

 Devils Steal Another One

-The only game played on this date saw the Detroit Red Wings host the New Jersey Devils for Game 2 of the 1995 Stanley Cup Final.
+One of the two games played on this date in NHL history saw the Detroit Red Wings host the New Jersey Devils for Game 2 of the 1995 Stanley Cup Final.
 The Devils proved that their Game 1 upset of the favored Red Wings was no fluke by taking a 2-0 series lead with a 4-2 win.

 After a scoreless opening frame, Vyacheslav Kozlov put the Red Wings up 1-0 with a power-play goal in the second period.
 John MacLean answered just over two minutes later to even up the score heading into the third period.

 Sergei Fedorov gave the Red Wings a 2-1 lead early in the final stanza, with Kozlov picking up an assist on the play.
 Scott Niedermayer answered a few minutes later with one of the most memorable goals in franchise history.
 The defenseman showed off his wheels by going end-to-end and then following up his initial shot to slam home the rebound and tie the game.

 Jim Dowd broke the tie with 1:24 left in regulation by getting to a rebound off a Shawn Chambers shot and firing it past Mike Vernon.
 Stephane Richer iced the game with an empty-net goal a minute later.